 Because SVG is used to build a page when displayed, more complicated pages can take longer to render.
 If you are interested in improving SVG files, my colleague Leon wrote a blog post describing six ways of optimising SVG files.

 You can embed forms and video in SVG as Foreign objects but in general, it lacks the wide range of features available in HTML5.
 It has arguably better drawing capabilities than HTML5 and when we compare the results of HTML5 and SVG from our converter side by side, the SVG generally looks ‘better’ (you can see 2 examples on this page to compare).

 Here is what SVG looks like as a page and the raw SVG code.
 The SVG is text but can include links to images and other pages.

-We have some sample HTML and SVG files created from our PDF converter here.
+Visit our BuildVu page to see more sample HTML and SVG files created from our PDF converter.

 There is a very popular library called D3.js that has been used for some amazing things.

 You can find an impressive example of animated SVG here (click and drag the nodes).

 Conclusions – our take on HTML and SVG…

 Our experience of HTML5 and SVG from developing our PDF converter has been that both have their strengths and weaknesses.